close search bar

 Medium risk: Semipermissive licenses

-Semipermissive licenses usually require you to make any modifications to the source code available under the terms of the given license.
+Semipermissive licenses usually require you to make any modifications to the source code available under the same terms of the given license.
 Some of these licenses explicitly define what a modification is.
 For instance, a license might cite copying unmodified open source code into proprietary code as a modification.
 To comply with the license obligations, you would have to release the source code (original, modified, and newly added).
-Popular open source licenses in this category include the Mozilla and the Eclipse public licenses.
-We rate semipermissive licenses as MEDIUM-risk licenses.
+Popular open source licenses in this category include the Mozilla public license.
+We rate semipermissive licenses as medium-risk licenses.

 High risk: Restrictive licenses

-Unsurprisingly, given its #1 position, the MIT license was found in 70% (some 721,000) of the open source audited for the 2023 OSSRA.
+Unsurprisingly, given its #1 position, the MIT license was found in 92% of the open source components/dependencies audited for the 2024 OSSRA report.
 You can be nearly certain that if your developers use open source or if you include third-party components in your software, you’ll likely find the MIT license.
 As a permissive license that permits reuse within proprietary software, the MIT license has high compatibility and low risk with other software licenses.

-On the other hand, Creative Commons (CC) licenses, while popular in the open source community, are specifically not recommended by their creators for software or hardware use.
+On the other hand, Creative Commons (CC) licenses, are specifically not recommended by their creators for software or hardware use.
 As the CC FAQ notes, “unlike software-specific licenses, CC licenses do not contain specific terms about the distribution of source code, which is often important to ensuring the free reuse and modifiability of software.”

-Begin by using an automated software composition analysis tool to create an up-to-date, accurate software Bill of Materials (SBOM) of all open source components used in your software, the versions in use, and their associated licenses.
+The first step to managing risk is using an automated software composition analysis (SCA) tool to create an up-to-date, accurate Software Bill of Materials (SBOM) of all open source components in your software, the versions in use, and their associated licenses.
 Compile the license texts associated with those components so that you can flag any components not compatible with your software’s distribution and license requirements, or not compatible with licenses that may be used by other components in your software.
 It is important to ensure that the obligations of all licenses have been met, as even the most permissive open source licenses still contain an obligation for attribution.

 If your business is planning or Involved with an M&A

-The audit discovers known security vulnerabilities that affect the open source components, as well as information such as versions, duplications, and the state of a component’s development activity.
+The audit uncovers known security vulnerabilities that affect open source components, as well as information such as versions, duplications, and the state of a component’s development activity.
 It also provides clues as to the sophistication of a target’s software development processes.
-Open source is so ubiquitous today that if a company isn’t managing that part of software development well, it raises questions as to how well it is managing other aspects.
+Open source is so ubiquitous today that if a company isn’t managing that part of software development well, it raises questions about how well it is managing other aspects.

 By identifying open source code and third-party components and licenses, an open source audit can alert your firm to potential legal and security issues in an M&A transaction.
 With an open source audit, you can